MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Remote_Troubleshooting.md

 ```

 The `Set-NetFirewallRule` cmdlet is exported by the NetSecurity module.

 > [!NOTE]
+> The name of the firewall rule can be different for different versions of
+> Windows.
+Use `Get-NetFirewallRule` to see a list of rules.
+Before enabling
+> the firewall rule, view the security settings in the rule to verify that the
+> configuration is appropriate for your environment.

+> [!NOTE]
 > In Windows PowerShell 2.0, on computers running server versions of Windows,